 Between the party atmosphere, affordable accommodation, and central location, Isarvorstadt is particularly popular with backpackers.
 You will be within walking distance of the main attractions and have plenty of bars and clubs to keep you entertained after dark.

-Best places to stay in Munich in Isarvorstadt:
+Best hotels in Isarvorstadt:

 Located east of the Isar River, Haidhausen is also known as French Quarter, as many of the roads are named after French cities. it is of the Munich’s prettiest districts.
 If you are looking for a laid-back neighborhood with a local Müncheners vibe, this is one of the best neighbourhoods to consider.